-From food recommendations to treating incontinence, physiotherapists have a wealth of health knowledge to offer.
+From dietary advice to treating incontinence, physiotherapists have a wealth of knowledge to offer.

 Most people are surprised by what their physiotherapist can do for them.
 Yes, we provide physiotherapy, massage, Clinical Pilates, and personal training services – but the best part of our approach is the part about you, and achieving the outcome that you want.